 Davante Adams remains one of the NFL’s best receivers, Robert Tonyan broke out at tight end and Allen Lazard and Marquez Valdes-Scantling are dependable depth options, but if the Packers want to maximize the rest of Aaron Rodgers’ remaining years and give heir Jordan Love a running start when his time comes, they could add another speedy playmaker.
 Don’t let Elijah Moore’s 5-9, 185-pound frame fool you.
 He’s speedy and shifty enough to blow by defenders but also has the toughness to make catches over the middle.

-32. Tampa Bay Buccaneers: Najee Harris, RB, Alabama
+32. Tampa Bay Buccaneers: Levi Onwuzurike, DT, Washington

 Thus far, the Super Bowl champions have been able to bring back most of their key free agents, so they could go for more of a luxury pick here.
 In this case, they fortify their defensive line with a former college teammate of nose tackle Vita Vea.
 Levi Onwuzurike opted out of the 2020 season and is a bit undersized for a defensive tackle at 6-3, 290 pounds, but he’s very explosive off the snap and uses his hands well to shed blockers.